1j01/retrores/README.md

 	"Hourglass Hour Glass Sands of Time Waiting Loading Busy Timer Please Wait Progress Standby Stand By")
 	* Preview cursors as cursors
 	* Download files or copy base64 data URI
+* Host resources on the distributed web with content addressable protocol(s) like Dat, IPFS, and/or WebTorrent

 TODO: automate extraction and conversion to various formats